Content & Format

 - All video presentations must be edited and include titles and spoken narration (voice over, commentary) in English.

 - The narration should explain the objectives of the procedure and the methods used during the procedure.
 Conclude with the results and purpose of the procedure

-- Abstracts should describe the video presentation in brief.
-Refer to the major and important points that viewers should pay attention.
+- The accompanying abstract should describe the video presentation in brief.
+Refer to the major and important points to which viewers should pay attention.
 Follow an abstract style, written in no more than 300 words.